Skip to main content

 Christian Grief Support

-Many Christians find comfort in faith-based condolences, but avoid clichĂ©s like “God needed another angel” or “it was God’s plan” that can be theologically problematic and hurtful.
+Many Christians find comfort in faith-based condolences, but avoid clichés like “God needed another angel” that can hurt.

-Better options: “I’m praying for God’s peace and comfort for you,” “May God hold you close during this difficult time,” or share a meaningful scripture if appropriate to your relationship.
+Better: “I’m praying for God’s peace and comfort for you,” or share a meaningful scripture if it fits your relationship.

 Jewish Grief Traditions

-Jewish tradition includes sitting shiva, a seven-day mourning period where the family stays home and receives visitors who bring food and company.
+Jewish tradition includes sitting shiva, a seven-day mourning period when the family stays home and receives visitors who bring food and company.

-If invited to shiva: Bring food, expect to stay briefly, let the mourners speak first, share memories of the deceased.
-Traditional greeting: “May their memory be a blessing.”
+If invited to shiva: bring food, stay briefly, let the mourners speak first, and share memories.
+A traditional phrase is “May their memory be a blessing.”

 Muslim Grief Customs